fastly/compute-js-apiclarity/README.md

 * Query for a period of times worth of NGWAF Sampled logs
 * Format that returned data for APIclarity
 * Send the formatted data to APIclarity

+## Access the APIClarity UI
+Navigate to the URL at the end of the output from the previous `make demo` command to access the APIClarity UI.
+You will be able to generate an OpenAPI spec from APIClarity UI.

 Capture the APIclarity Trace Source Token
 ```